 Meanwhile, a single peek at their credit report today would probably reveal very little.
 Fraudulent accounts can take weeks or months to appear, meaning it would be better to take that one peek in a month or two.
 But even that’s a tepid step at best to spy signs of identity theft after a data leak like this.

 The only way to know something bad is happening to your credit is to look at it repeatedly, at about the same frequency that you look at your checking account statement.
 It’s hardly a perfect solution and doesn’t catch every instance of ID theft, but it’s a solid start.
 Credit monitoring services give consumers that kind of access.
 ChoicePoint, LexisNexus, and nearly all other commercial entities that have lost data have offered credit monitoring to victims for 3, 6, even 12 months.

 The VA should do the same.
 Anything less is neglectful.

 Bob Sullivan is exactly right.
-More at Sullivan’s excellent post.
+More at Sullivan’s excellent post [link no longer available].